Our Team

 • Philip Beloate

-Philip is a junior in the Sally McDonnell Barksdale Honors College majoring in Psychology with a minor in Spanish.
-He hopes to attend graduate school to earn a PhD in Counseling Psychology.
-Philip is interested in men’s mental health and the use of exercise and movement for the treatment of anxiety and related disorders.
+Philip is a senior in the Sally McDonnell Barksdale Honors College majoring in Psychology with a minor in Spanish.
+He hopes to attend graduate school to earn a PhD in Clinical Psychology.
+Philip is interested in health psychology, especially in the use of physical activity and exercise as an evidence-based psychological treatment.
+Philip is also interested in the presentation and psychological burden of chronic pain in those with catastrophic illnesses.

 • Emma Brown